curtismchale/wordpress-faq-manager/readme.txt

 = 1.323 =
 * applying filters to content output for shortcodes, etc
 * beginning internationalization support
+* moved widgets into a separate file for organization

 = 1.323 =
 * minor bugfix for conflicts with certain commerical forms plugins